 The second and primary strand of Dr. Ziegler’s research program focuses on opioid (drug) regulation for its potential impact on the treatment of pain.
 A former Mayday Pain Scholar and a 2014 recipient of a national fellowship in pain and society from the Mayday Pain Foundation, Dr. Ziegler continues to publish and provide consultation on the topic of opioid risk management.
-He has been a member of several professional organizations associated with his research such as the American Society of Law, Medicine, and Ethics; the American Society of Bioethics & Humanities; and the National Association of Drug Diversion investigators (NADDI).
-Dr. Ziegler is currently working on a project examining the viability of balanced law enforcement policies in pharmaceutical drug investigations.
+He has been a member of several professional organizations associated with his research such as the American Society of Law, Medicine, and Ethics; the American Society of Bioethics & Humanities; and the National Association of Drug Diversion Investigators (NADDI).
+Dr. Ziegler is currently examining state prescribing guidelines and the use, variation, and impact of dosage thresholds on the treatment of chronic pain.

 Prior to obtaining his Ph.D., Dr. Ziegler worked as an assistant prosecutor, defense attorney, police detective, and as a Task Force Officer for the federal Drug Enforcement Administration.

 Dr. Ziegler and his colleagues in pain medicine are featured in this brief video on the need to treat chronic pain while at the same time prevent prescription drug abuse.